olowojude/Glasp-user-guide/glasp-user-guide.md

 - To generate an AI summary of the webpage, click the "View AI Summary" button.<br/>
   ![](images/view-al-summary.png)

-- To add a comment or thought about the webpage, click the input text box with a "Page comment" label.
+- To add a comment or thought about the webpage, click the input text box with a **"Page comment"** label.<br/>
   ![](images/add-page-comment.png)

 - To access additional options for your highlights, hover your cursor over any of your highlights.
 This will reveal three dots in the top right corner of the app, and a pen icon in the bottom left corner of each highlight.
 Clicking on the three dots will bring up a menu that includes the following options: "Share to Twitter", "Add a note", "Create highlight image", "Copy link to highlight", "Copy highlight embed code",and "Delete highlight". <br/>